"The Qualitative Data Analysis online course was excellent and I recommended it to my peers at university."

 - Have practical knowledge of the process of thematic analysis

-- Have discursive knowledge of the role of thematic analysis in generating rigorous and valid reports
+- Have discursive knowledge of the role of thematic analysis in generating rigorous and valid findings

 - Have practical knowledge of (some of) the steps in data management, coding and preparation